-Again, you may find that Surgent CPA Review is your ideal CPA course.
-Surgent offers a lot of useful materials such as books, a test bank, flashcards, an adaptive course, candidate coaching, video lectures, access until you pass, and more.
+Surgent CPA is also a good CPA course.
+Surgent offers useful materials such as books, a test bank, flashcards, an adaptive course, candidate coaching, video lectures, access until you pass, and more.
 Therefore, Surgent’s most complete course has all of the study materials we feel candidates need to have the best chance at achieving CPA Exam success.
 So, you may find that Surgent is the course for you.

 Surgent CPA Review

 From this table, you can see that the Surgent CPA Review course scores 5 points.
 In contrast, Becker CPA Review scores 6 points.
 Therefore, in our estimation, Becker beats out Surgent.
 Becker’s course has better technology, better materials, and better personal support.

 Conclusion about Surgent CPA Review and Becker CPA Review